AdeyilolaAyomide/Road-Accident-Analysis/README.md

 ### Project Overview

-This data analysis projects is a systematic breakdown of road traffic accidents that occured within United Kindom between 1/1/2021 and 2/28/2022.
+This data analysis projects is a systematic breakdown of road traffic accidents that occured within United Kindom between 1/1/2021 and 2/28/2022 to identify key performance indicators and provide technical insights.

 ### Data Source